AustralianCancerDataNetwork/oa-configurator/docs/index.md

 ## Key Concepts
 - **Connection**: A concrete database endpoint (host, dialect, credentials)
-- **Database**: A logical role bundle, e.g. primary OMOP CDM DB, embedding DB, artifact paths
+- **Database**: A named database built on a connection.
+Comes in two kinds (see [Architecture](architecture.md#database)): a plain generic database, or a CDM database with its vocab/results role bundle
 - **Provider** / **Model**: The same two-tier pattern as Connection/Database, for LLM and embedding backends
+- **Vector Store**: Which storage backend an embedding-capable package should use, pointing at a generic database
-- **Tool**: Per-tool settings, e.g. backend, storage roots
+- **Tool**: Per-tool settings, e.g. which database/model/vector store a package uses
 - **Logging**: One call configures consistent log output for the entire OMOP Python stack

 !!! info